 - Instant coffee (freeze-dried) – 2-20 years after being opened

 As you can see, there is little difference between the expiration of coffee once it has been opened, but it will need to be stored properly to ensure that it stays fresh and its taste isn’t compromised.

 Ensure that the coffee is kept in a cool area in an airtight container to ensure its longevity.
-These expiration dates are the same for decaf or caffeinated coffee too.
+These expiration dates are the same for decaf coffee too.

 Does the roast matter?